Hari Singh Nalwa: Administrator

 Hari Singh's administrative rule covered one-third of the Sikh Empire.
-He served as the Governor of Kashmir (1820–21), Greater Hazara (1822–1837) and was twice appointed the Governor of Peshawar (1834-5 & 1836-his death).
-He worked closely with 2nd in command of the Khalsa Army, the Sikh Brahmin 'Raja Mahan Singh Mirpuri' on many affairs related to administration.
+He served as the governor of Kashmir (1820–21), Greater Hazara (1822–1837) and was twice appointed the Governor of Peshawar (1834-5 & 1836-7).
+Mahan Singh, a Sikh Brahmin, was his 2nd in command on many affairs related to administration.

 In his private capacity, Hari Singh Nalwa was required to administer his vast jagir spread all over the kingdom.
 He was sent to the most troublesome spots of the Sikh empire in order to "create a tradition of vigorous and efficient administration".
 The territories under his jurisdiction later formed part of the British Districts of Peshawar, Hazara (Pakhli, Damtaur, Haripur, Darband, Gandhgarh, Dhund, Karral and Khanpur), Attock (Chhachch, Hassan Abdal), Jehlum (Pindi Gheb, Katas), Mianwali (Kachhi), Shahpur (Warcha, Mitha Tiwana and Nurpur), Dera Ismail Khan (Bannu, Tank, and Kundi), Rawalpindi (Rawalpindi, Kallar) and Gujranwala.
 In 1832, at the specific request of William Bentinck, the Maharajah proposed a fixed table of duties for the whole of his territories.
 Sardar Hari Singh Nalwa was one of the three men deputed to fix the duties from Attock (on the Indus) to Filor (on the Satluj).

 In Kashmir, however, Sikh rule was generally considered oppressive, protected perhaps by the remoteness of Kashmir from the capital of the Sikh empire in Lahore.
 The Sikhs enacted a number of anti-Muslim laws, which included handing out death sentences for cow slaughter, closing down the Jamia Masjid in Srinagar, and banning the azaan, the public Muslim call to prayer.
 Kashmir had also now begun to attract European visitors, several of whom wrote of the abject poverty of the vast Muslim peasantry and of the exorbitant taxes under the Sikhs.

 The Sikh rule in lands dominated for centuries by Muslims was an exception in the political history of the latter.
 To be ruled by 'kafirs' was the worst kind of ignominy to befall a Muslim.
 Before the Sikhs came to Kashmir (1819 CE), the Afghans had ruled it for 67 years.
 For the Muslims, Sikh rule was the darkest period of the history of the place, while for the Kashmiri Pandits (Hindus) nothing was worse than the Afghan rule.
 The Sikh conquest of Kashmir was prompted by an appeal from its Hindu population.
 The oppressed Hindus had been subjected to forced conversions, their women raped, their temples desecrated, and cows slaughtered.
 Efforts by the Sikhs to keep peace in far-flung regions pressed them to close mosques and ban the call to prayer because the Muslim clergy charged the population to frenzy with a call for 'jihad' at every pretext.
 Cow-slaughter (Holy Cow) offended the religious sentiments of the Hindu population and therefore it met with capital punishment in the Sikh empire.
 In Peshawar, keeping in view "the turbulence of the lawless tribes ... and the geographical and political exigencies of the situation" Hari Singh's methods were most suitable.